AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 10. Drag & drop the `C.bclyt` file in the Switch-Toolbox window.

-11. Edit any UI elements however you'd like.
+11. Edit any UI elements however you like.
 There are some limits of what you can edit.

     - Refer to the [Assets Documentation](https://docs.google.com/spreadsheets/d/1Q-Im3P5zSqNi6zYqaXtyS138hCdcIJDY7WxRt_FWdrg) for some lists of known panes to edit.